Rohit-shopasky/task/README.md

   After installing docker and docker compose type below commands to run application

   $ cd task

   $ sudo docker-compose up -d
   or
   $ docker-compose up -d

   Above commands starts Order_app on port 3000 and Payment app on 30001 port.
 Also mongodb on port 27017.
 Make these ports are free

+  # See logs
+  If you want see docker logs of both the apps
+  1) docker logs -f payment_app
+  2) docker logs -f order_app